 - Perform an Outdoor Inspection: Look for missing and damaged shingles (damaged shingles might be curled, cracked, or torn) on your roof or around your property.
 If this type of damage is localized (i.e., it covers less than 30 percent of the entire roof), roofing repairs might be able to address the problem.
 More extensive damage might necessitate roof replacement.
 Also keep in mind that not only the roof itself, but the chimney, ventilation pipes, roof flashing, gutters and fencing can also become damaged.
 Be sure to inspect them for damage as well.
 If you suspect that your roof is damaged, here is a basic list of what to look for:

 - Composition shingles: curling, loss of granulation, broken, damaged or missing shingles

 - Wood shingles/shakes: Mold or decay, splitting or curling

 - Flat roof: Obvious patches, cracks or tears, several blisters and/or wrinkles (also check patched areas from inside the attic)

 - Flashing: Tears, buckling around roof penetrations

 - Soffit and ridge vents: Clogged or damaged vents, flashing and shingles around them curling or missing

-- Gutters: Decay or rust, leaky seams, loosely attached to structure, bent or sagging, missing sections of gutter or downspout, filled with debris.
+- Gutters: Decay or rust, leaky seams, loosely attached to the structure, bent or sagging, missing sections of gutter or downspout, filled with debris.
 Clogged gutters can easily freeze shut and cause excessive weight on gutter fasteners, ice dam conditions, and slippery walks below.